 What is Radical Prostatectomy (Surgery) for Prostate Cancer?

-There are four types of radical prostatectomy surgery:
+There are three types of radical prostatectomy surgery:

 Robotic Assisted Laparoscopic Radical Prostatectomy (RALP)

 Robotic Assisted Laparoscopic Radical Prostatectomy (RALP) is the most common type of prostate cancer surgery done today.
 The surgeon is assisted with a robotic system that holds and guides the laparoscopic surgical tools and camera.
 It also allows the prostate to be removed through tiny ports placed in your belly.
 In experienced hands, RALP and retropubic prostatectomy (see below) have similar outcomes.
 There is also less blood loss with robotic surgery than other methods.

 The success of this surgery depends on how experienced your surgeon is.
 The more surgeries your doctor has done, the better he/she will be at this surgery.

 Make sure to read our Surgery for Prostate Cancer fact sheet.

 For this procedure, your surgeon will make a cut (incision) in your lower belly and remove the prostate through this opening.
 The entire prostate gland is removed.
 Your surgeon can assess the prostate gland and surrounding tissue at the same time, while reducing injury to nearby organs.
 There can be enough blood loss to need a transfusion.